 In A Hidden Life, Terrence Malick’s latest film about an Austrian farmer who refuses to fight on behalf of the Nazis during World War II even while faced with execution for his defiance, the camera moves across landscapes as actors are kept in constant motion.
 Vulture film critic Bilge Ebiri reasons that this continuous movement of both camera and actor becomes a dance of sorts.
-Write a short story where you place emphasis on the movement of your characters’ bodies.
+Write a short story in which you place emphasis on the movement of your characters’ bodies.
 Focus closely on their actions, how they relate to one another spatially, and try to keep your writerly eye on the move.
 Create a dance that becomes a narrative of its own.
 What emotional states do these movements reveal?

 Find details about every creative writing competition—including poetry contests, short story competitions, essay contests, awards for novels, grants for translators, and more—that we’ve published in the Grants & Awards section of Poets & Writers Magazine during the past year.
 We carefully review the practices and policies of each contest before including it in the Writing Contests database, the most trusted resource for legitimate writing contests available anywhere.